jdwije/game-of-life.js/README.md

 	mySim.dumpData();

 # known issues
-The original GOL simulation was implimented on an infinite canvas space.
-This simply is not practical in a graphical browser environment, as such this reporduction limits the available 2d space that the simulation can operate in so as to save CPU and memory usage.
+The original GOL simulation was in an infinite canvas space.
+This simply is not practical in a graphical browser environment, as such this reporduction limits the available 2d space that the simulation can operate in.
 Don't worry, you still get to see all the pretty shapes :)